-The 5km run is a threshold run, holding me in an uncomfortable zone which can just about be maintained throughout.
-It’s mostly aerobic with some anaerobic thrown in.
+The 5km run is a threshold run, holding the body in an uncomfortable zone which can just about be maintained throughout.

-Not all can be done at max effort, otherwise, the different systems wouldn’t be targeted, plus recovery would be slow.
+Not all runs should be done at maximum effort, otherwise, the different systems wouldn’t be targeted, plus recovery would be slow.

-I’ve scheduled the runs on the particular days to give me enough rest in between each session.
+I’ve scheduled the runs on those particular days to give me enough rest in between each session.